 About Frances Mensah Williams CBE

-Born in Ghana, Frances spent her early childhood between the USA, Austria and Ghana before settling in the UK.
-After building her career in London working in Human Resources Management for international companies, she moved to Ghana where she worked for several years before setting up Interims for Development, an award-winning London-based consultancy to manage skills and human resources development projects across Africa.
-She is also the Managing Editor of ReConnect Africa.com, an online careers and business publication for the African diaspora and works as an Executive Coach.
+Born in Ghana, Frances spent her early childhood between the USA, Austria, and Ghana before settling in the UK.
+After building her career in London working in Human Resources Management for international companies, she moved to Ghana where she worked for several years before setting up Interims for Development, an award-winning London-based consultancy to manage talent and business development projects across Africa.
+Alongside her writing, Frances is an entrepreneur, consultant, and Executive Coach.
+She is also the founder and Managing Editor of ReConnect Africa.com, an online careers and business portal for the African diaspora.

 Selected as one of the Top 20 Inspirational Women from the African Diaspora in Europe, Frances has received several commendations and awards for entrepreneurship and skills development in Africa and was presented with the 2017 Community Pioneer Award by the African Diaspora Awards.

 Frances was awarded a CBE by Her Majesty Queen Elizabeth II in the 2020 New Year’s Honours List for services to the African community in the UK and in Africa.